 What would be the most and least frequent data logging for conventional meteorological parameters for soil plant atmosphere interaction?

-What type of system would you recommend for highly granular monitoring such as hillside grapevines?
+What type of weather monitoring system would you recommend for highly granular monitoring such as hillside grapevines?

 The all-in-one stations are tailor made for this application.
 You can find all-in-one stations in the $2,000 dollar range that will make accurate measurements.
 You can put several of those in the vineyard depending on topography to understand the spatial differences that are going to drive your irrigation decisions in that vineyard.

 How do you test weather station sensor performance and the need for sensor recalibration?

 You can buy a tier-1 sensor, like a tier-1 pyranometer weather sensor that has traceability back to Davos, and compare your solar radiation measurements against that standard.
 You can also buy a well-calibrated platinum resistance thermometer with an aspirated radiation shield to measure air temperature.
 Then you would compare your air temperature measurements against that.
 If you make these studies over the long term, you can quantify the drift in a particular sensor and come up with some reasonable recommendations for recalibration.
 At METER, we spent a lot of time doing that with our ATMOS 41 weather station.
 We quantify the drift we’ve observed and come up with recommendations for recalibration or refurbishment that make sense.